ozzyzhou99/ozzyzhou99/README.md

 - **Transportation Systems**: Investigating the integration of GIS to improve transportation accessibility and efficiency, particularly for marginalized communities.

 ## 🚀 Research & Projects
-- **Simulating Airport Emergency Evacuation in Response to a Gunman Threat**:
+- **Simulating Airport Emergency Evacuation in Response to active shooters**:
   - Developed an Agent-Based Model (ABM) to simulate emergency evacuation scenarios at airports.
 With three diffenrent kinds of peoples as agents: passangers, security team and shooters.
 With a cost surface and inspired by the Thomas et.al concept of active shooter.
 This project emphasizes optimizing evacuation strategies and improving safety protocols during high-risk situations.

 - **Development of a Mobile Surveying Platform Application Using KQGIS**: